linode/apl-tasks/README.md

 ## Development

 Make sure your expected environment variables exist in a mandatory `.env` file (see `.env.sample`).
+#
+**Important**
+When using `npm i` and you get the errors `Unauthorized` and `Permission denied` on the installation regarding getting packages from redkubes
+> Example: `npm ERR!
+403 403 Forbidden - GET https://npm.pkg.github.com/redkubes/@redkubes%2fgitea-client-node - Permission denied`

+This can be fixed by adding the following line to the `.npmrc` file.
+`//npm.pkg.github.com/:_authToken=PERSONAL_ACCESS_TOKEN_HERE`

+To create a personal access token, go to GitHub -> settings -> developer settings -> personal access token -> give read permission on packages and create the token

+**Remember not to push this token**
+#
 Then start a proxy to the api you wish to target:

 - drone: `k -n team-admin port-forward svc/drone 8081:80 &`